Thirst trap: History

 The term thirst trap originated within selfie culture, though its precise origins remain unclear.
-An early use of the phrase with reference to dehydration appears in the 1999 book Running for Dummies by Florence Griffith Joyner and John Hanc, where it referred to the deceptive sensation of thirst being quenched after initial fluid intake, advising continued hydration to avoid the so-called "thirst trap."

-The modern usage of thirst trap resurfaced around 2011 on platforms such as Twitter and Urban Dictionary, coinciding with the growing popularity of Snapchat, Instagram, and dating apps like Tinder and Grindr.
+The modern usage of thirst trap emerged around 2011 on platforms such as Twitter and Urban Dictionary, coinciding with the growing popularity of Snapchat, Instagram, and dating apps like Tinder and Grindr.

 In 2011, Urban Dictionary defined it as "any statement used to intentionally create attention or 'thirst'."

 By 2018, the term had entered mainstream discourse, appearing in outlets such as The New York Times and GQ without the need for explanation.

 Usage of the term

 Often, the term thirst trap describes an attractive picture of an individual that they post online.

 Thirst trap can also describe a digital heartthrob.
 For instance, former Canadian prime minister Justin Trudeau has been described as a political thirst trap.

 It has also been described as a modern form of "fishing for compliments".

 Motivation

 Thirst trapping may be driven by a variety of motives.
 Individuals often seek attention through "likes" and comments on social media, which can offer a temporary sense of validation and improved self-esteem.
 It can also serve as an outlet for expressing one's sexuality or enhancing a personal brand.
 In some cases, sharing such content may provide financial gain.
 Others might post thirst traps to cope with emotional distress, such as after breakup, or to spite a former lover.
 Sharing a thirst trap has also been used as a way to connect in times of social isolation (e.g. COVID-19 pandemic).

 From a physiological standpoint, endorphins and neurotransmitters like oxytocin and dopamine are released during sexual contact.
 It has been speculated outside of the academic setting that sharing and engaging with thirst traps may elicit similar pleasure responses.